hardwario/website/content/blog/2021-01-07-sdk-prefix-change.en.md

 ---
-title: Change of prefix bc_ to twr_ in the TOWER IoT Kit SDK
+title: API Prefix Change in TOWER IoT Kit SDK
-meta_title: Change of prefix bc_ to twr_ in the TOWER IoT Kit SDK
+meta_title: API Prefix Change in TOWER IoT Kit SDK
 meta_description: Our IoT Kit was renamed from BigClown to TOWER and now we also changed SDK function prefixes from bc_ to twr_.
 draft: false
 date: 2021-01-07